vincent-nguyen8931/README-generator/README.md

 Features
 ------------------

 The user has the capablity to input description, installation instructions, usage information, contribution guidelines, and test instructions into the various prompts.
 They will be able to choose a license from the list of licenses as well as input their github username and e-mail address.
-This is to allow for showcasing their repositories and provide a point of contact to the creator.
+This is to allow for showcasing their repositories and provide a point of contact.

 Credits
 ---------------